Gorge On Tastiest Italian Cheese On Your Next Staycation To Italy

 mozzarella cheese

-Probably the most-heard and known type of cheese are Mozzarella, thanks to the worldwide popularity of the baked wheat-based dough savoury—pizza.
+Probably the most-heard and known type of Italian cheese are Mozzarella, thanks to the worldwide popularity of the baked wheat-based dough savoury—pizza.
 The Southern Italian cheese gets its name from a part of the process it goes through.
 Mozzarella cheese is spun and cut and the latter is known as mozza in the Neapolitan dialect.
 Made from water buffalo’s milk, the soft textured, white cheese is used in the recipes of most pizzas and kinds of pasta.

 Pecorino Romano